 “Use the clarifying shampoo followed with a moisturizing shampoo, and then finally a conditioner,” she says.

 Not sure which clarifying shampoo is right for your specific hair concerns?
 This is where a trusted stylist comes in.
 A professional who’s well-versed on your lifestyle, hair maintenance routine and concerns can help you determine the right product at your next appointment.

-When in doubt, the gold rule of hair care is to treat your mane as if it’s incredibly fragile.
-Brush it gently (from the ends to the roots, detangling as you go), skip tight updo whenever possible, and swap your cotton pillowcase for something with a little more slip.
-That’s the key to healthy-looking, happy hair.
+When in doubt, the golden rule of hair care is to treat your mane as if it’s incredibly fragile.
+Brush it gently (from the ends to the roots, detangling as you go), skip tight updos whenever possible, and swap your cotton pillowcase for something with a little more slip.
+That’s the key to happy, healthy-looking, hair.

 What’s the right way to make clarifying shampoo a part of your routine?